Ramblurr/precis-unicode-dataset/README.md

 These values are published in the IANA PRECIS Derived Property Value registry [[IANA-PRECIS]](#IANA-PRECIS).

 While PRECIS was designed to be Unicode-agile, permitting implementations to calculate Derived Property Values against newer versions of Unicode, the IANA registry itself has remained frozen at Unicode 6.3.0.
-Section 11.1 of RFC 8264 specifies that the registry must not be updated until issues identified in Section 13.5 of the RFC and in the [[IAB Statement on Unicode 7.0.0]](#IAB-UNICODE7) are resolved.
+Section 11.1 of RFC 8264 specifies that the registry must not be updated until issues identified in Section 13.5 of the RFC and in the [[IAB Statement on Unicode 7.0.0]](#IAB-UNICODE7) are resolved (see "The hamza problem" below).

 While IDNA2008 faced similar challenges and successfully established an expert review process [[RFC8753]](#RFC8753) to handle Unicode updates and as of March 2022 the IAB issue was  definitively resolved in [[RFC9233]](#RFC9233).